easternnl/VUser2Influx/README.md

-# Import tool for performance testing
+# Import tool for performance testing logs
 This tool can help you with importing performance testing logs into several database for futher analysis.

 ## Import formats